Tule Lake Road S. at Yakima Ave. S. Tacoma, WA 98444 (map)

 Parkland Prairie’s new outdoor classroom and new half mile of ADA-accessible trail allow students across the county to learn about and enjoy nature.

-The park is open a half-hour before sunrise and closes a half-hour after sunset, unless otherwise posted.
+The park is open from dawn to dusk, unless otherwise posted.

 Parking is available along Yakima Avenue.